 Before registering your daughter for admission, we recommend that you and your child attend a JAGS Open Day Event.
 This will give your daughter a sense of what life is like attending JAGS, the facilities they offer, and a chance to meet members of staff and current pupils.
+JAGS host a number of open mornings in September and October, available to book via the school website.
+For 2024 applicants, Open Days will be held on the 20th and 27th of September and the 7th and 12th of October.
 We have found girls who attend Open Events are better prepared in interviews and more confident upon entering in September.

 JAGS accepts around 120 girls into the Senior School in Year 7.
 A third of admissions come from the preparatory school, JAPS, while the rest come from a variety of state and independent schools.
 Around 1,200 to 1,400 girls apply for entry into Year 7.
 Year on year however, this number fluctuates.
 This means the odds of securing a place can fluctuate between 1 in 10 to 1 in 20.
 JAGS does not give priority to siblings of current students.

-In 2019, JAGS introduced a pre-selection assessment to the admissions process.
-Before the entrance exam, those who have registered are invited into the school for a group pre-selection morning in the Autumn term.
-The morning consists of an interview, a group assessment, a mock lesson, and an online test covering verbal, nonverbal, and numerical reasoning.
+Before the entrance exam, all applicants are invited into the school for a “Welcome Morning” in the Autumn term.
+The morning consists of an interview, a group assessment, and a creative writing task.
 Only those who are successful at the pre-selection morning are invited to return for the JAGS school entrance exam.